-Appendix 2 of the EEPS Order notes that a Small Business Program should deliver energy efficient retrofits targeting small C/I customers with monthly peak demand or energy usage less that 100kW.
-Eligible customers will be reached through a combination of direct outreach by contractors and utility customer's representatives.
-Measures to be addressed include lighting, selected refrigeration maintenance, gas energy efficiency measures, and other measures deemed cost effective.
-A requirement from Appendix 2 for the small business program is that the program will use a 70/30 split of measure costs with customers, with 70% of funding provided by the utility.
+O&R plans to have a third party contractor, selected through a bidding process, manage the Small Business Program based on a selective bidding process.
+The Small Business Program contractor will deliver energy efficient retrofits for electric customers, targeting small commercial/industrial customers with monthly peak demand less than 100 kW.
+Customers will be reached through direct outreach by contractors and utility customer representatives.
+The program includes lighting, cooling, refrigeration, and ventilation measures.
+It will use a 70/30 split for sharing the cost of measures between the utility and participating customers, with 70% funding provided by the utility.